JoshuaWierenga/blink/README.md

 binary, blink only has a ~200kb footprint.
 For further details on the motivations for this tool, please read <https://justine.lol/ape.html>.

-Note that only blink builds currently as blinkenlights/tui has been removed.

-Currently, this branch is focused on adding support for Windows x86-64 to blink for cosmopolitan binaries and enabling compilation with th MinGW-w64 compiler.
+Currently, this branch is focused on adding support for Windows x86-64 to blink for cosmopolitan binaries and enabling compilation with the MinGW-w64 compiler.
 This is somewhat redundant since I have already made changes to cosmo to ensure that Windows Vista, 7 and 8 x86-64 remain supported and have made some experimental changes to enable binaries to